 The heart's outer wall consists of three layers.
-The outermost wall layer, or epicardium, is the inner wall of the pericardium.
-The middle layer, or myocardium, contains the muscle that contracts.
-The inner layer, or endocardium, is the lining that contacts the blood.
+The outermost wall layer, or epicardium, forms the inner wall of the pericardium.
+The middle layer, or myocardium, contains the muscle that contracts the heart.
+The inner layer, or endocardium, lines the heart chambers, according to the British Heart Foundation.

-The tricuspid valve and the mitral valve make up the atrioventricular (AV) valves, which connect the atria and the ventricles.
-The pulmonary semi-lunar valve separates the left ventricle from the pulmonary artery, and the aortic valve separates the right ventricle from the aorta.
+Connecting the upper and lower chambers of the heart are the atrioventricular (AV) valves — made up of the tricuspid valve and the mitral valve.
+The pulmonary semi-lunar valve separates the right ventricle from the pulmonary artery, and the aortic valve separates the left ventricle from the aorta.
 The heartstrings, or chordae tendinae, anchor the valves to heart muscles.

 The heart circulates blood through two pathways: the pulmonary circuit and the systemic circuit.

-In the pulmonary circuit, deoxygenated blood leaves the right ventricle of the heart via the pulmonary artery and travels to the lungs, then returns as oxygenated blood to the left atrium of the heart via the pulmonary vein.
+In the pulmonary circuit, deoxygenated blood leaves the right ventricle of the heart via the pulmonary artery and travels to the lungs; then the oxygenated blood returns through the pulmonary vein to the left atrium of the heart, according to the journal Biomedical Sciences.

-In the systemic circuit, oxygenated blood leaves the body via the left ventricle to the aorta, and from there enters the arteries and capillaries where it supplies the body's tissues with oxygen.
-Deoxygenated blood returns via veins to the venae cavae, re-entering the heart's right atrium.
+In the systemic circuit, oxygenated blood leaves the heart and travels through the left ventricle to the aorta, and from there enters the arteries and capillaries where it supplies the body's tissues with oxygen.
+Deoxygenated blood returns through veins to the venae cavae, re-entering the heart's right atrium.

 Of course, the heart is also a muscle, so it needs a fresh supply of oxygen and nutrients, too, Phillips said.